formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/dispatch.md

 *(a::SomeType, b::AnotherType) = ...
 ```
-but we specify on which input-type combination the method should be called (in the above pseudo-code, the method would be called every time we multipy two variables `a` and `b`, where `a` is of type `SomeType` and `b` of type `AnotherType`).
+but we specify on which input-type combination the method should be called (in the above pseudo-code, the method would be called every time we multiply two variables `a` and `b`, where `a` is of type `SomeType` and `b` of type `AnotherType`).

 Let's practise this a bit.
 We return to our Pokemon example: suppose we would like to let pokemon fight against each other.
 As you maybe know, depending on the type of Pokemon (e.g., `Normal`, `Fire`, `Flight`, etc.), the attacks vary in their effectiveness.